MauriceTXS/task-b_REST-API/README.md

 # TaskB REST-API [![Build Status](https://travis-ci.org/MauriceTXS/task-b_REST-API.svg?branch=master)](https://travis-ci.org/MauriceTXS/task-b_REST-API)

 Implementation of a simple Javascript backend and REST API to GET, POST, PUT, DELETE.
-Which also includes testing of implementation with Moacha and Chai.
+It also includes testing of the implementation with Moacha and Chai integrated with Travis CI.

 ## Instructions